Erythrocyte sedimentation rate: Diagnosis

-ESR can sometimes be useful in diagnosing diseases, such as multiple myeloma, temporal arteritis, polymyalgia rheumatica, various auto-immune diseases, systemic lupus erythematosus, rheumatoid arthritis, inflammatory bowel disease and chronic kidney diseases.
+ESR can sometimes be useful in diagnosing diseases, such as multiple myeloma, temporal arteritis, polymyalgia rheumatica, various autoimmune diseases, systemic lupus erythematosus, rheumatoid arthritis, inflammatory bowel disease and chronic kidney diseases.
 In many of these cases, the ESR may exceed 100 mm/hour.

 It is commonly used for a differential diagnosis for Kawasaki's disease (from Takayasu's arteritis; which would have a markedly elevated ESR) and it may be increased in some chronic infective conditions like tuberculosis and infective endocarditis.
 It is also elevated in subacute thyroiditis also known as DeQuervain's.

 In markedly increased ESR of over 100 mm/h, infection is the most common cause (33% of cases in an American study), followed by cancer (17%), kidney disease (17%) and noninfectious inflammatory disorders (14%).
 Yet, in pneumonia the ESR stays under 100.

 The usefulness of the ESR in current practice has been questioned by some, as it is a relatively imprecise and non-specific test compared to other available diagnostic tests.
-Current literature suggests that and ESR should be "obtained on all patients over the age of 50" who have an intense headache.
+Current literature suggests that an ESR should be "obtained on all patients over the age of 50" who have an intense headache.